Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Spotify Connect?

 Spotify Connect rolled out in September 2013 to let users remotely control a vast library of songs from a mobile device to their speakers.
-Devices compatible with Spotify Connect soon started filtering into the market, and these days you won’t find many streaming-enabled products without it.
-And it’s not just speakers — Spotify Connect also works on wearables, so you could use your watch to control the playback.
+Devices compatible with Spotify Connect soon started filtering into the market, and these days you won’t find many modern smart products without it.
+And it’s not just speakers — Spotify Connect also works on wearables, so you can use your watch to control the playback.
 While initially a feature exclusive to Spotify Premium, Spotify Connect is now available to all service plans.

 As a feature of the Spotify app on your smartphone, it allows your speaker system to stream music directly from Spotify servers rather than from your mobile device.
 In other words, you don’t have to worry about draining your smartphone’s battery if you plan to jam out for hours; it simply acts as a remote control.

-Another big advantage of using Spotify Connect is that when you launch the app or switch between devices, it will automatically adjust the volume for the chosen audio product, so you don’t completely blow your ears out.
+Another big advantage of using Spotify Connect is that launching the app or switching between devices will automatically adjust the volume for the chosen audio product, so you don’t completely blow your ears out.
 Pretty cool, eh?
 In our experience, Spotify Connect might be the service’s best feature.

 How to use Spotify Connect